Tag Archives: crime fiction

 #BookReview THE MURDER ROOM by PD James via @SandraDanby http://wp.me/p5gEM4-1QP

-#BookReview ‘Dead Simple’ by @PeterJamesUK #crime #Brighton
+#BookReview ‘Dead Simple’ by Peter James @PeterJamesUK #crime #Brighton

 A plot that twists and turns, a dramatic beginning, a likeable detective in Roy Grace and a cleverly-drawn setting.
 Brighton is full of potential for a crime writer looking for a setting and it is clear Peter James knows and loves the Sussex seaside city.
 Dead Simple is a page-turner with clever ideas and a couple of twists I didn’t see coming.
 Peter JamesThe story opens with a stag night which does not go to plan, a missing groom, a car crash, an absent best man and a frantic bride.
 As the horrible realities of the situation become clear, with no witnesses and no clues, the police struggle to find the missing groom before the wedding on Saturday.
 But a few things do not ring true and that, coupled with Detective Superintendent Roy Grace’s controversial use of a medium, bring fresh, if confusing, clues.